spring-projects/spring-retry/README.md

 The `@EnableRetry` annotation also looks for beans of type `Sleeper` and other strategies used in the `RetryTemplate` and interceptors to control the beviour of the retry at runtime.

+The `@EnableRetry` annotation creates proxies for `@Retryable` beans, and the proxies (so the bean instances in the application) have the `Retryable` interface added to them.
+This is purely a marker interface, but might be useful for other tools looking to apply retry advice (they should usually not bother if the bean already implements `Retryable`).

 ### XML Configuration

 Here is an example of declarative iteration using Spring AOP to repeat a service call to a method called `remoteCall` (for more detail on how to configure AOP interceptors see the Spring User Guide):